truenas/py-SMART/README.md

 Final Note on Licensing
 =======================
-If you are reading this and thinking that you'd love to use pySMART if only it weren't "restricted" by GPL licensing, please contact me.
+If you are reading this and thinking that you'd love to use pySMART3 if only it weren't "restricted" by GPL licensing, please contact me.
 I am very willing to make the code available privately under a more permissive license, including for some corporate or commercial uses.
-I'd just like for you to say hello first, and tell me a bit about your project and how pySMART could fit into it.
+I'd just like for you to say hello first, and tell me a bit about your project and how pySMART3 could fit into it.
 Odds are I'd be happy to help.

 I've been contacted with similar requests a handful of times previously, so